confluentinc/event-streaming-patterns/docs/event-processing/idempotent-reader.md

 ---

 # Idempotent Reader
-Generally speaking, we want to believe that [Events](../event/event.md) get written into an [Event Streaming Platform](../event-stream/event-streaming-platform.md) once and read from it once, and that we don't need to handle multiple occurences of published events.
+Generally speaking, we want to believe that [Events](../event/event.md) get written into an [Event Streaming Platform](../event-stream/event-streaming-platform.md) once and read from it once, and that we don't need to handle multiple occurrences of published events.
 However, depending on how the [Event Source](../event-source/event-source.md) is configured and what failures happen, we do need to think about potential duplicates.
-There are two types of duplications:
+There are two types of duplicates:

 1. True single event: due to a failure, a writer could produce the same event twice or a reader could consume the same event twice
 2. True duplicate events: an [Event Source](../event-source/event-source.md) could mistakenly produce the same event multiple times, which become true multiple distinct events in an [Event Stream](../event-stream/event-stream.md) from the perspective of the [Event Streaming Platform](../event-stream/event-streaming-platform.md)